codes-untold/market_tracker/README.md

 ### Description

-Welcome aboard fellow developer, MarketTracker is flutter app developed to get live data of thestock market report of 10 companies and displays the data in a bar chart for better illustration
+Welcome aboard fellow developer, MarketTracker is flutter app developed to get live data of the stock market report of 10 companies and displays the data in a bar chart for better illustration

 ### Companies